Never Touch Without Testing

 For active fragments.
 Requires neural suppression—temporary shutdown of the fragment's processing.
 The window is short; mistakes are fatal.
 Success rate: 60%.

-Named for Kira Vasquez.
+Named for Kira Vasquez, the ripperdoc who developed it.
 A method for separating fragments from willing carriers while keeping both alive.
-Vasquez trains Hunters who pay her fee—graduates become the most sought-after specialists.
+Vasquez trains Hunters who pay her fee—graduates become the most sought-after specialists in the profession.

 First-person account from a Scanner, 2184